-Get All The Pay And Medical Benefits You Are Entitled To
+Get The Pay And Medical Benefits You Are Entitled To

 In the aftermath of a workplace injury or illness, injured people face a wide variety of costs.
 Workers’ compensation benefits could help injured workers and their families manage these costs.
 What expenses will these benefits cover?

 Most injured workers never thought they would need to file for workers’ compensation benefits.
 And employers know it, so they aren’t always forthcoming with the facts.
-Eric M. Overholt, Esq.
-Attorney at Law, understands that this is a confusing and even frightening time.
+Our attorney at the Law Office of Eric M. Overholt understands that this is a confusing and even frightening time.
 You have questions and he provides clear, honest answers along the way toward getting you every dollar in benefits you are entitled to.

 After an accident or illness caused by work, employees often face costly medical care.
 Workers’ compensation benefits can help them manage these costs and get the treatment they need to heal.

 Disability Benefits Can Limit The Impact Of Lost Wages

 Often, workplace injuries leave workers unable to perform daily tasks in their workplace, and workers’ compensation benefits can help limit the impact of the wages lost due to temporary disability.
 These benefits cover two-thirds of a worker’s wages.

 Workers’ compensation will also cover disability benefits if you permanently lose the use of a part of your body.

 Supplemental Job Displacement Benefits Can Help You Train For New Employment

 Some workers cannot recover completely from their injuries.
 Still, workers’ compensation benefits can help pay for training or education to enter a new phase in their careers.
 They can use these benefits at California public schools or a variety of different training programs.